JSNA Healthy Places

 Leisure facilities and community access

 The communities people are born, live, work and socialise in have a significant influence on how healthy they are.
 There are many ‘assets’ within communities that can be used to promote health and wellbeing, such as leisure centres and social clubs.
-Access to leisure facilities can be limited on the Isle of Wight.
-Whilst there is good access in Ryde, other areas experience lower access to these facilities, including those in more urban areas of Cowes, Newport and Shanklin.
+Access to public sport facilities can be limited on the Isle of Wight.
+Whilst there is good access in Bembridge and Nettlestone, other areas experience lower access to these facilities, including Ryde, central Newport and central Cowes.

 Coastal communities